jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-2024+Objectives.md

   - **Air-gapped**: extreme form of segmentation where one segment of the network is completely isolated from all others physically and logically; this is most secure, and is typically used for industrial control systems (ICS)
   - **Physical segmentation**: creating a separate physical network

-- 4.1.10 Logical segmentation (e.g., virtual local area networks (VLANs), virtual private networks (VPNs), virtual routing and forwarding, virtual domain)s
+- 4.1.10 Logical segmentation (e.g., virtual local area networks (VLANs), virtual private networks (VPNs), virtual routing and forwarding, virtual domains)
-  - **Virtual Local Area Networks (VLAN)**: allows a single physical network to be partitioned into multiple smaller logical netowrks; a virtual LAN is a hardware-imposed network segmentation created by switches that requires a routing function to support communication between different segments
+  - **Virtual Local Area Networks (VLAN)**: allows a single physical network to be partitioned into multiple smaller logical networks; a virtual LAN is a hardware-imposed network segmentation created by switches that requires a routing function to support communication between different segments
   - **Virtual Private Network (VPN)**: creates a private network across public network infrastructure; used to connect remote users or separate branches of a business to the main office's network; a traditional remote access technology; VPNs are based on encrypted tunneling; they offer authentication and data protection as a point-to-point solution
     - most common VPN protocols: PPTP, L2TP, SSH, TLS, and IPsec
     - split tunnel: a VPN configuration that allows a VPN-connected client system (e.g. remote node) to access both the org network via the VPN and the internet directly at the same time
     - full tunnel: a VPN configuration in which all the client's traffic is sent to the org network over the VPN link, and any internet-bound traffic is routed out of the org network's proxy or firewall interface
-  - **Virtual Routing & Forwarding (VRF)**: allows mutliple instances of a routing table to co-exist within the same router, at the same time; allowing one physical router to emulate multiple virtual routers
+  - **Virtual Routing & Forwarding (VRF)**: allows multiple instances of a routing table to co-exist within the same router, at the same time; allowing one physical router to emulate multiple virtual routers
   - **Virtual domain**: ability to create multiple separate security domains within a single physical device (e.g. a firewall); allows multiple virtual firewall instances within a single device; provides creating logical segmentation at the virtual machine level

 - 4.1.11 Micro-segmentation (e.g., network overlays/encapsulation; distributed firewalls, routers, intrusion detection system (IDS)/intrusion prevention system (IPS), zero trust)
   - **Micro-segmentation**: enhances security by minimizing the lateral movement of attackers within a network, effectively creating a segmented, or compartmentalized architecture where each segment may have its own security policies and controls
   - **Network overlays/encapsulation**: creation of a virtual network that is abstracted or 'overlaid' on top of the physical network; can be done via SDN
-  - **Distributed firewalls**: rather than routing traffic through a central firewall, security policies are enforced at the virtual network interface level for each virtual machine (VM) or container; essentially distributing virtual firewall rules and building small virtual firewalls, allowing us to achieve micro-segmation
+  - **Distributed firewalls**: rather than routing traffic through a central firewall, security policies are enforced at the virtual network interface level for each virtual machine (VM) or container; essentially distributing virtual firewall rules and building small virtual firewalls, allowing us to achieve micro-segmentation
-  - **Distrbuted routers**: similar to distributed firewalls, distributed routers operate at the workload-level to control the flow of traffic between segments
+  - **Distributed routers**: similar to distributed firewalls, distributed routers operate at the workload-level to control the flow of traffic between segments
   - IDS/IPS: deployed strategically within the network to monitor and protect individual workloads or network segments rather than just at the perimeter
-  - Zero Trust: you can achieve the 'trust nothing, verify everything' nature of ZT by using micro-segmentation; each micro-segment is treated as its own secure zone, and acccess to each zone is given only after the identity and context of the request have been thoroughly verified
+  - Zero Trust: you can achieve the 'trust nothing, verify everything' nature of ZT by using micro-segmentation; each micro-segment is treated as its own secure zone, and access to each zone is given only after the identity and context of the request have been thoroughly verified

 - 4.1.12 Edge networks (e.g., ingress/egress, peering)
-  - **Edge networks**: broader term where networks that are situated at the edge of a centralized network, closer to the end-users to reduce latecy; designed to deliver content and services with reduced latency and increased performance by being located geographically closer to the user; a CDN, where the goal is to get content as physically close to the user as possible, is an example of a edge network
+  - **Edge networks**: broader term where networks that are situated at the edge of a centralized network, closer to the end-users to reduce latency; designed to deliver content and services with reduced latency and increased performance by being located geographically closer to the user; a CDN, where the goal is to get content as physically close to the user as possible, is an example of a edge network
   - **Ingress**: traffic entering a network; typically created by users accessing services hosted at the edge
   - **Egress**: traffic exiting a network; usually refers to data sent from services at the edge, back to users, or to another network
-  - **Peering**: directly interconnecting separate networks for the purpose of exchanging traffic, instead of routing traffic through the Internet; many Internet service providers have peering arangements between providers
+  - **Peering**: directly interconnecting separate networks for the purpose of exchanging traffic, instead of routing traffic through the Internet; many Internet service providers have peering arrangements between providers

 - 4.1.13 Wireless networks (e.g. Bluetooth, Wi-Fi, Zigbee, satellite)
   - **Narrowband**: refers to a communication channel or system that operates with a small bandwidth, meaning it uses a limited range of frequencies to transmit data; in contrast to broadband, which can carry large amounts of data over a wide frequency range, narrowband systems focus on efficient transmission of smaller amounts of data, often over long distances, by using lower data rates and narrower frequency bands